This document will help you understand what the problem could be if you are experiencing latency problems with KeyDB.

 It is recommended to run multiple server threads

 --server-threads # to try to

-If you have latency concerns you should either not use slow commands against values composed of many elements, or you should run a replica using KeyDB replication where to run all your slow queries.
+If you have latency concerns you should either not use slow commands against values composed of many elements, or you should run a replica using KeyDB replication where you run all your slow queries.
 Consider running an active-replica instance to take advantage of your resources.